DavidGTHB/PortfolioSite/_posts/2022-08-14-Book-Challenge-Reviews.md

 ---
  title: Book Challenge Reviews
- tags: [Reading]
+ tags: [Books]
  style: border
  color: info
- description: Short reviews of 5 books from my reading challenge.
+ description: Short reviews of 5 books from my 10-day reading challenge.
  image: https://i.imgur.com/DaKELUQ.png
 ---

 Recently I challenged myself to read 5 novels in 10 days.
-I've finished them now, although it ended up taking me 17 days!
+I've finished them now, although it ended up taking 17 days!
 I liked that I had an extra reason to pick up a book; it was satisfying to mark my progress and see the bars fill in.
 Another win for [SMART](https://asana.com/resources/smart-goals) goal setting.

-I'm not just writing this to pat myself on the back for reading a handful of books.
+I'm not just looking to pat myself on the back for reading a handful of books.
 I thought I'd leave some short **spoiler-free** reviews since, with them fresh in my head, I think I'm in a good position to compare and contrast.
 In the past couple of months I've started books in 3 famous fantasy universes/series so if you're interested in exploring the genre this might give you a good place to start!

 ---

 ### 5. REAMDE

 Essentially a nerdy action movie in book form.
 It hits all the notes you'd hope for, given that definition, and has a great attention to detail without being cringy with the techy stuff.
 However, it relies heavily on the (admittedly good) execution of action scenes while lacking a cohesive feeling story arc or strong emotional payoff.
-On top of this it was the longest book of the 5 at over 1000 pages which makes it a hard one to recommend.
+On top of that, it was the longest book of the 5 at over 1000 pages which makes it a hard one to recommend.
 **5.5/10**

 ### 4. Warbreaker